2024 Best Geology & Earth Sciences Schools in Indiana

 Geology & Earth Sciences is of the hottest degree programs in the United States, coming in as the #125 most popular major in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 For its 2024 ranking, College Factual looked at 4 schools in Indiana to determine which ones were the best for geology & earth sciences students pursuing a degree.
-Combined, these schools handed out 98 degrees in geology & earth sciences to qualified students.
+When you put them all together, these colleges and universities awarded 114 degrees in geology & earth sciences during the 2021-2022 academic year.

 The geology program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Geology & Earth Sciences rankings.
 We derive our Best Overall Geology & Earth Sciences School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.